 That part of the brain may not be fully developed, but it’s still there, and it can be trained.

-3) Teach healthy sexuality, starting VERY young
+3a) Teach healthy sexuality, starting VERY young

-I’ve heard a lot of parents with 10 year olds who haven’t said anything to their kids about sexuality yet.
+I’ve heard a lot of parents with 10-year-olds who haven’t said anything to their kids about sexuality yet.
 I’m going to give you a little tough love here: that is a mistake. (but there’s still hope!
 Keep reading!)

-Whether your 10 year old is homeschooled, Christian schooled, or public schooled, they have heard dirty words and been curious about them.
+Whether your 10-year-old is homeschooled, Christian schooled, or public schooled, they have heard dirty words and been curious about them.
 They may have even seen pictures or pornographic movies already.
 They might have a friend down the street who’s shown them the interesting stuff that can be googled.
 There might be a kid on the bus or even at church who wants to show off what he learned from his older cousin.

 So what can be done?

-We need to open up conversation in our homes, teaching our kids that this is no longer the taboo subject that it was when we were kids.
+We need to open up conversations in our homes, teaching our kids that this is no longer the taboo subject that it was when we were kids.
 We need to teach kids that sexuality is a good gift from God, but we need to do this in age-appropriate ways.

 I have researched a lot of books and resources, trying to find the best ones for my own family, and for those in my church, and the books and courses from Intoxicated On Life are the absolute BEST.
 They’re even endorsed by the CEO of Covenant Eyes.
 Yes, they’re that good.